tunganhbui86/tetctf2024misc/README.md

 ## What I did:

-First I downloaded the file in this challenge and unzipped some file inside.
+First I downloaded the file in this challenge and unzipped some files inside.
 /img
 /img
-Then after I unzip the zip file I got raw file and I open it with terminal using strings and see the flag 2 and other fake ip and port(which I think is the IP that I am finding)
+Then after I unzipped the zip file I got the raw file and I open it with terminal using strings and see the flag 2 and other fake ip and port(which I think is the IP that I am finding)
 /img
 /img
 So i saw .ad1 file so I researched and find that can use FTK imager to open and extract so I downloaded it but it was .exe file so I just downloaded wine using brew